qtgql/qtgql/README.md

 ### Features
-- [ ] object types, for each field there is a corresponding `Property`
+- [x] object types, for each field there is a corresponding `Q_PROPERTY`
 - [ ] enums
 - [ ] custom scalars
 - [ ] Unions
 - [ ] interfaces
 - [ ] Garbage collection
-- [ ] Type-safe Mutation handlers
+- [ ] Type-safe operation handlers
-- [ ] Type-safe Query handlers: queries your server when a component uses this query (or imperatively fetched).
-- [ ] Query updates: fetch the same query multiple times would not instantiate everything from scratch it would compare the current data with data received and emit __only__ the signals that are needed.
-- [x] Native-Qt client implementation of "[graphql-transport-ws](https://github.com/enisdenjo/graphql-ws/blob/master/PROTOCOL.md)" protocol (supports subscriptions) - You can provide your own network layer though.
+  - [x] Query.
   - [ ] Mutations.
   - [ ] Subscriptions.
+- [ ] updates: fetch the same query multiple times would not instantiate everything from scratch it would compare the current data with data received and emit __only__ the signals that are needed.
+- [x] Native-Qt client implementation of "[graphql-transport-ws](https://github.com/enisdenjo/graphql-ws/blob/master/PROTOCOL.md)" protocol (supports subscriptions) - You can provide your own network layer though.
 - [ ] Fully typed input variables.